-The Employment Standards Act 2000 (ESA) legally governs employment relationships for most Ontario workers.
+The Employment Standards Act 2000 (ESA) governs the legalities of employment relationships for most Ontario workers.
 Since 1987, the law gives your employer freedom over the employees they let go or retain during layoffs.
-They do not have to follow rules of seniority and can manage their human resources as they see fit, provided they apply the criteria in good faith, and the lay off is temporary.
+They do not have to follow rules of seniority and are relatively free to manage their human resources, provided they apply the criteria in good faith, and the lay off is temporary.

 Your employer can opt for short-term or extended layoffs.
 Short-term layoffs cannot exceed 13 weeks out of a period of 20 consecutive weeks.
 Extended layoffs must remain 35 weeks or under within 52 consecutive weeks.
 For the latter, you remain an employee of the business and your employer must continue your employment benefits, such as medical, dental and life insurance.
 In addition, they must compensate you substantially for the extended layoff.
 All other layoffs, no matter how they are labelled, are actually terminations, entitling you to termination pay.

 Temporary Layoffs Lawsuits